 This variety shows off stunning silvery-blue flowers with French blue stirpes.
 It climbs to 15 feet.
 Annual

-Ipomoea 'Grandpa Ott' is an heirloom selection with dark purple flowers.
+This heirloom selection boasts masses of small dark purple flowers all summer long.
 It climbs to 15 feet.
+Annual